douyang/echonet-variance-in-function-analysis/README.md

 ## EchoNet Function Evaluation:<br/>Quantifying Model Variation in Assessing Cardiac Function

+An automated end-to-end pipeline for
+1) assessing cardiac function
+2) quantifying error in left ventricular ejection fraction calculation with slight clinical perturbations

 ## Examples
 We show examples of our different systematic variation of cardiac function assessment.
 The error opportunities showcased are over/under tracing of the left ventricle, rotations of main longitudinal axis, foreshortened apex and mitral valve annulus level foreshortening.
 No human tracings for these patients were used.